shantoroy/shantoroy.github.io/_posts/2020-09-26-python-tips-and-tricks.md

 toc_icon: "heart"
 ---

-In this post, we will learn to use some basic tips a
+In this post, we will learn to use some basic tips and tricks of Python.

 1. Swap Two Numbers
 	```python